andrasq/node-restiq/Readme.md

 merge the parameters embedded in the request path into req.params.
-This is done automatically as soon as the route is mapped, but explicit param parsing can override these value.
+This is done automatically as soon as the route is mapped, but explicit param parsing can override these values.
 Re-merging allows control of the param source precedence.

 ### Restiq.mw.parseBodyParams( req, res, next )